Jverbist/ScannerAPP/README.md

    git clone https://github.com/Jverbist/ScannerAPP.git
    cd ScannerAPP
    ```
-2. Change this piece of code in app.py at the bottom:
+2. Change this piece of code in app.py at the bottom to this:
   ```python
   if __name__ == '__main__':
     app.run(debug=True)